Emerging Greater Cambridge Local Plan - Overview

 The below video provides a short explanation of the Local Plan process, including covering some of the key opportunities, issues and challenges.
 It was published on 24 July 2019 following some workshops held to begin to talk to local groups in advance of the first round of public consultation.
 This is the first in a series of videos that we’re planning to create, to open up the debate on the Local Plan so that everyone can get involved.

 The development of the joint Local Plan must be informed by a wide range of research to create a strong evidence base, alongside input and feedback from residents, businesses, local stakeholder groups and other national and regional bodies.
 The Councils are committed to a genuine process of local involvement that reaches our diverse communities and demystifies the plan-making process.

-There will be many opportunities for everyone interested in the Greater Cambridge Area to get involved – online and in person.
-We will regularly update this website with further content, sharing the process of developing the joint Local Plan across our platforms, and inviting you to comment.
-Please do check this webpage regularly.
+There will be many opportunities for everyone interested in the Greater Cambridge area to get involved – online and in person.
+We will regularly update our website with further content, sharing the process of developing the joint Local Plan and inviting you to comment.
+Please check our website regularly.

 Individuals and organisations can opt-in to receiving future mailings in relation to public consultations or notifications on planning policy documents by logging in to the Cambridge City and/or South Cambridgeshire District consultation database and choosing the ‘areas of interest’ that you would like future mailings about.
 When you log in, you will find the list of ‘areas of interest’ under ‘My Details’